 You have your whistle-blowing policy in place and senior managers have given it their endorsement.
 So, what next?

 You wait... but, well, the reports aren't exactly flooding in.

 Don't celebrate just yet.
 It doesn't mean there are no issues where you work.
 You just haven't found anyone willing to break the silence.

 It's a common problem.
-Research by the leading Whistleblowing charity Public Concern at Work, as well as Slater and Gordon, shows a real reluctance by employees to speak out.
+Research by the Public Concern at Work a leading whistle-blowing charity, as well as legal firm Slater and Gordon, shows a real reluctance by employees to speak out.
 It's not hard to see why:

 (Source: Slater and Gordon)

 Clearly, more needs to be done to address this.
 So what should you do?
 Where should you start?

 There are just 3 things whistle-blowers expect of their company: